ruuvi/ruuvi-station-influx-gateway/README.md

       > Prikka                  (this project)
       > InfluxDB 2.0            (free-to-use SaaS cloud)

-**NOTE** please note that this is a community project under MIT license.
+**Please note** that this is a community project under MIT license.

 ### Getting started